lnxchk/chefdk-fundamentals/scene_05.md

 -

 Lets try applying our apache recipe from the apache cookbook using `chef-client` in local mode.

-Upon execution you unfortunately be presented with an error.
+Upon execution you unfortunately are presented with an error.

-When executed we find that `chef-client` has an additional requirement that describes in the output. `chef-client` expects our cookbooks to be maintained in a directory named 'cookbooks'.
+When executed we find that `chef-client` has an additional requirement. `chef-client` expects our cookbooks to be maintained in a directory named 'cookbooks'.

 That seems simple enough to accomodate and a good way to start organizing the cookbooks that we are creating.